 Another potential source of our use of 360° is in the calendars of the ancient world.
 It has been known for many thousands of years that the Earth takes approximately 360 days to travel around the Sun.
-The ancient Persians for example had a 360 day calendar with an extra intercalation month added in to keep the calendar in line with the seasons (essentially matching our current 365 day calendar).
-If you have a 360 day calendar, then it is a logical step to assume that the Earth travels 1/360 of its orbit per day, hence splitting the circular orbit into 360 equal pieces.
+The ancient Persians, for example, had a 360-day calendar with an extra intercalation month added in to keep the calendar in line with the seasons (essentially matching our current 365-day calendar).
+If you have a 360-day calendar, then it is a logical step to assume that the Earth travels 1/360 of its orbit per day, hence splitting the circular orbit into 360 equal pieces.

-Furthermore, if we take the average of the approximately 365 day solar year and the approximately 355 day lunar year, we again get 360 days.
+Furthermore, if we take the average of the approximately 365-day solar year and the approximately 355-day lunar year, we again get 360 days.

 Reason 3 - The Mathematics

-The third reason for using 360 is that although on first glance it may seem like a random number and harder to use than a power of ten such as 10 or 100, it has one particularly useful property; its large number of factors (numbers that divide into another number perfectly without leaving a remainder).
+The third reason for using 360 is that although at first glance it may seem like a random number and harder to use than a power of ten such as 10 or 100, it has one particularly useful property; its large number of factors (numbers that divide into another number perfectly without leaving a remainder).

 Having a large number of factors means that 360 can be divided up extremely easily.
 If we want to split the circle into two, we can do 360º ÷ 2 = 180º, a whole number.
 If we wanted to split the circle into twelve parts we can do 360º ÷ 12 = 30º, another whole number.